Table Of Contents

 My Son Sanctuary Entrance Fee

 The entrance fee to enter My Son Sanctuary is VND 150,000 (roughly USD 7 dollars)/per person for adults.
 It costs about VND 40,000 (roughly USD 2 dollars)/per person for children.

 My Son Holy Land opens to all tourists every day.
 The open time is from 7 am to 5:30 pm even on special holidays.

 How to get to My Son Sanctuary from Hoi An/ Da Nang city?

-There are many different ways to get to My Son Holy land such as rent a scooter with helmets.
+There are many different ways to get to My Son Holy Land such as rent a scooter with helmets.
 Book a Grab or taxi, cycling to My Son is another option.
 The best way to visit and enjoy the interesting information about My Son sanctuary is by booking a My Son Sanctuary Sunrise Tour or My Son Sunset Tour from Hoi An via Culture Pham Travel.
 We provide Hoi An ancient town and countryside tour with the best price and services.